-European Economic Area (EEA) nationals can receive National Health Service (NHS) care while in the UK and should obtain a European Health Insurance Card (EHIC) before travelling to the UK.
-Futher details can be found on The UK National Health Service (NHS) website.
+European Economic Area (EEA) nationals can refer for further details about the National Health Service (NHS) on The UK National Health Service (NHS) website.

 Accommodation

 The University has an Accommodation Advisor who can provide advice and guidance about university-owned and private accommodation.
 It is important that you decide which type of accommodation you want before you arrive in the UK.